Update SharePoint Framework packages

 When you run the

-npm outdated command in a project targeting both SharePoint Online and SharePoint 2016, it will show you the latest versions of the SharePoint Framework packages.
-These versions however work only with SharePoint Online.
-If you would update your solution to use these latest packages, it would not work with SharePoint 2016 anymore.
+npm outdated command in a project that targets both SharePoint Online and SharePoint 2016, it shows you the latest versions of the SharePoint Framework packages.
+These versions, however, work only with SharePoint Online.
+If you update your solution to use these latest packages, it no longer works with SharePoint 2016.

 When working with SharePoint Framework solutions compatible with SharePoint hosted on-premises, you should always verify which patch level the target SharePoint farm has and which version of the SharePoint Framework it supports.